Questo contenuto non è disponibile nella lingua selezionata.

 2.2.
 Viewing pods

-You can view a list of pods associated with a specific project or view usage statistics about pods.
+As an administrator, you can view cluster pods, check their health, and evaluate the overall health of the cluster.
+You can also view a list of pods associated with a specific project or view usage statistics about pods.
+Regularly viewing pods can help you detect problems early, track resource usage, and ensure cluster stability.

-2.2.2.
+2.2.1.
 Viewing pods in a project

 Procedure

-1. Change to the project:
+1. Change to the project by entering the following command:

-$ oc project <project-name>
+$ oc project <project_name>

-2. Run the following command:
+2. Obtain a list of pods by entering the following command:

 $ oc get pods